benjamin-dupuis/DQN-snake/README.md

 For the third experiment, I made two modifications to reduce the number of times the snake was getting stuck :

 1. I increased the eps_min factor to 0.20.
-Therefore, during training, 20% of the snake's actions were random, which disabled it to "learn to get stuck"
+Therefore, during training, 20% of the snake's actions were random.

 2. I fixed the initial position of the apple.
 That made the snake have an easier start, and therefore the number of times it got stuck reduced.